 Which container should I choose?
-Why is this container more expensive than another one?
-These are common questions for a reason, because the container variety includes many models in many conditions.
+Why is this container more expensive than the other one?
+These questions are common for a reason since there are so many different container models available in varying conditions.

 A new container is the best choice when you need clean and odourless space for example for storing furniture or personal property.
 Another factor that supports buying a new container is its long life, thanks to which the operating costs of the container remain very low.
 A new container will last for decades in storage use, so if you know that the container will be used for long-term storage, the recommended option is a new container.
 If it is for transportation use, you don’t have to worry about whether the condition is suitable for shipping or if the container has CSC stamps, as these things are almost inevitably in order with new containers.

-The last advantage is the clean looks of the container – it can be placed to a visible spot without any doubts.
-You also have more choice with the colour options when dealing with a new container, compared to used ones.
+The last advantage is the visual appearance of the container – it can be placed to a visible spot without hesitation.
+You also have more choice with the colour options when dealing with new containers, compared to used ones.

 Most common uses for new containers: